Online evaluations in AI Configs

 Run the SDK example

-You can use the LaunchDarkly Node.js (server-side) AI SDK example to confirm that evaluations run as expected.
-The SDK evaluates chat responses using attached judges and supports running a judge directly by key.
+You can use the LaunchDarkly Node.js (server-side) AI SDK example to confirm that online evaluations run as expected.
+The SDK evaluates chat responses using attached judges.

 To set up the SDK example:

-3. Follow the README instructions to configure your environment with your LaunchDarkly project key, environment key, and model provider credentials.
+3. Configure your environment with your LaunchDarkly project key, environment key, and model provider credentials.

 4. Start the example.

-The example shows how to evaluate responses with attached judges or by calling a judge directly.
+The example shows how to evaluate responses using attached judges.
 Judges run asynchronously and do not block application responses.
-Evaluation results appear on the Monitoring tab within one to two minutes.
+Evaluation metrics appear on the Monitoring tab within one to two minutes.

 View results from the Monitoring tab